Skills¶

 - Domain expertise worth encoding once

-Skills are NOT for: - Simple one-off operations (just include in agent) - User-facing workflows (use commands instead) - Complete autonomous tasks (use agents instead)
+Skills are NOT for: - Simple one-off operations (just include in agent) - Complete autonomous tasks with no user interaction (use agents instead)

 The skill content is loaded and the agent follows its instructions.